stashed/docs/docs/guides/latest/workloads/daemonset.md

 restoresession.stash.appscode.com/dmn-restore created
 ```

 Once, you have created the `RestoreSession` crd, Stash will inject `init-container` to `stash-recovered` DaemonSet.
-The DaemonSet will restart and the `init-container` will recovered on start-up.
+The pods of this DaemonSet will restart and the `init-container` will perform data recovery on start-up.

 **Verify Init-Container:**